dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 Therefore, we will consider `w` potentially a valid pointer and mark `b`.

 Of course, if `w` was just a random integer, this means we falsely marked `b`.
-However, for our purposes this is "conservative" mistake in that while it will cause us to not reclaim unused memory (which is inaccurate) it does not cause us to violate harm program correctness.
+However, for our purposes this is a "conservative" mistake in that while it will cause us to not reclaim unused memory (which is inaccurate) it does not cause us to violate harm program correctness.